Neural network illustration — nodes and connections emerging from code

 def sigmoid_derivative(x):

-return x * (1 - x) # Used for computing gradients
+return x * (1 - x) # used for back-propagation

 Step 4: Implement Forward Propagation